rizkymille/rasendriya-teknofest-2021/tensorflow/TF2_LOCALSETUP.md

     pip install tensorflow-gpu=2.4
 Be aware installation with pip doesn't have dependencies management as good as conda, you may caught up with some conflicting packages or pip refuses to install some dependencies package later.

 Now, let's install the cudatoolkit.
-We are back to using 'conda'.
-The good news this is the Anaconda may try to resolve our conflicting packages.
+We are back to using conda installation.
+The good news is the Anaconda may try to resolve our conflicting packages.
 Write:

     conda install cudatoolkit=1
 ### 3. Download cuDNN library from NVIDIA website directly